PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ### Simple test method

-Let's create a method to test out if we can add a new Word object into the database and then retrieve it.
+Let's create a method to test out if it is possible to add a new Word object into the database and then to retrieve it.

 In spock, first thing to do is to name the method accordingly so that it describes what the tests is going to be about.
-Unlike in java, after the previously mentioned `def` keyword we will insert the methods name in double quotes.
+Unlike in java, after the previously mentioned `def` keyword you can define the methods name in double quotes.

 Here is an example: